Finding the Best Truck Driving School

 Find the Right Program

-Whether you are a parent with a hectic schedule to navigate or someone with plenty of time on their hands, Apex’s four week training school gets you career started quickly.
+Whether you are a parent with a hectic schedule to navigate or someone with plenty of time on their hands, Apex’s four-week training school gets your career started quickly.
 The success of a school like this is the small class sizes that utilize all of the modern equipment in the industry.
 There are always two 3rd party CDL examiners on site so students can take their licensing exam whenever is the most convenient.
-Testing on site also helps students feel at ease because they use the same trucks that they learned on.
+Testing on-site also helps students feel at ease because they use the same trucks that they learned on.

-As soon as you have gone through Apex’s four week training and passed your test, there are multiple carriers and routes to choose from.
-The Kansas City area has so many different opportunities that there is never a problem in find the best truck driving placement.
+As soon as you have gone through Apex’s four-week training and passed your test, there are multiple carriers and routes to choose from.
+The Kansas City area has so many different opportunities that there is never a problem in finding the best truck driving placement.
 Apex understands the importance of a schedule and route you love in making the difference between working to live and living to work.